ACM-UoA-Student-Chapter/AI_Demo_Project/README.md

 This project will be used in order to be familiar with open source contribution.
 We will build a distributed database that supports aggregation functions.

 ### How to contribute
-We will add instructions soon.
+We will add instructions soon. t